-INSIGHT

-CHAPTER XV11

-METAPHYSICS AS DIALECTIC
+Chapter XVII: Metaphysics as Dialectic.

-If Descartes has imposed upon subsequent philosophers a requirement of rigorous method, Hegel has obliged them not only to account for their own views but also to explain the existence of contrary convictions and opinions.
+If Descartes has imposed upon subsequent philosophers a requirement of risorous method, Hegel has obliged them not only to account for their own views but also to explain the existence of contrary convictions and opinions.
 Accordingly, our appeal has been not only to the isomorphism between the structure of cognitional activity and the structure of proportionate being but also to the polymorphism of human consciousness.
-From the isomorphism there has followed the account of the six metaphysical elements. of their distinction, relations, unity, and technical significance.
+From the isomorphism there has followed the account of the six metaphysical elements, of their distinction, relations, unity, and technical significance.
 From the polymorphism of consciousness there has followed a series of brief but highly effective refutations of contrary views.
-However, our method possesses still further significance.
-Not only is it possible to deal piecemeal with opposed orinions but also there is available a general theorem to the effect that any philosophy, whether actual or possible, will rest upon the dynamic structure of cognitional activity either as correctly conceived or as distorted by oversights and by mistaken orientations.
+However, our method possesses still further simificance.
+Not only is it possible to deal piecemeal with opposed opinions and convictions but also there is available a general theorem to the effect that any philosophy, whether actual or possible, will rest upon the dynamic structure of committional activity either as correctly conceived or as distorted by oversights and by mistaken orientations.
 Such a theorem in itself is simple enough but it labors under one considerable difficulty.
-No one would deny that conclusions follow from premisses or that, as our metaphysics has followed from our conception of cognitional activity, other metaphysics or negations of metaphysics would follow from other conceptions.
+No one would deny that conclusions follow from premisses or that, as our metaphysics has followed from our conception of cognitional activity, other or regarded from other conceptions.
+But obviously metaphysics, would follow from other conceptions.
 But obviously considerable resistance would meet the claim that the procedure yielded results that were strictly coincident with the views of other philosophers.
 The most that could be established would be a general similarity of structure and of tendencies while, commonly enough, philosophers living and dead are not just structures and tendencies but also less general responses to problems peculiar to particular places and times.

-To neet this difficulty, it is necessary to transpose the issue from the field of abstract deduction to the field of concrete historical process.
-Accordingly, instead of asking whether the views of any given philosopher follow from assumptions of a specified type, we propose to ask whether there exists are single base of operations from which any philosophy can be interpreted correctly and we propose to show that our cognitional analysis provides such a base.
-In this fashion, the a priori element of cognitional analysis joins hands with the a posteriori element of historical data; attention is turned to the problem of arriving at a heuristic structure for a methodical hermoneutics; and since metaphysics has been defined as the integral heuristic structure of proportionate being, the dialectical aspect of metaphysics is integrated with its scientific aspect by the simple fact that both aspects satisfy a single definition.

-In the first there are determined the relations of metaphysics to myth on the one hand and to mystery on the other.
+To meet this difficulty, it is necessary to transpose the issue from the field of abstract deduction to the field of concrete historical process.
+Accordingly, instead of asking whether the views of any given philosopher follow from assumptions of a secified typer, when we propose to ask whether there exists any single Warr base of operations from which any philosophy can be interpreted correctly and we propose to show that our cognitional analysis provides such a base.
+In this fashion, the a priori element of cognitional analysis joins hands with the a posteriori element of historical data; attention is turned to the problem of arriving at a heuristic structure for a methodical hermeneutics; and since metaphysics in has been defined as the integral heuristic structure of proportionate being, the dialecticalia aspect of metaphysics farms is inverse interrsted with its schentific aspect by the simple fact that both aspects satisfy a single definition.
+The chapter falls into three main parts.
+In the first there are determined the relations between metaphysics and, on the erre hand, myth of metaphysics to myth on the one to hand and/mystery on the other.
 In the second there are explored the criterion of truth, the definition of truth, the ontological aspect of truth, the relations between truth and expression, and the appropriation of truth.
-Finally, in the third section it will prove possible to define the problem of interpretation and to work out the heuristic structure for a methodical hermeneutics.
+Finally, in the third section will prove it is possible to define the problem of interpretation and to work out the heuristic structure for a methodical hermeneutics.

-1. Metaphysics, Mystery, and Myth
+16. Metaphysics, Mystery, and Myth.